 This is a question many campers ask.
 While all North American wood can burn, some is better than others.
 Choosing the right type of wood is important because it allows for a hotter, more efficient campfire that’s less likely to go out.
 So, which type of wood should you use?

 Arguably, one of the best wood types to burn in a campfire is oak.
 Assuming it’s dry, oak produces substantial heat while burning slow and steady.
 Oak is also readily available throughout much of the country, making it easy for campers to find.
-According to Wikipedia, North America has the largest number of oak species, followed by Mexico.
+According to Wikipedia, Northern and central America have the largest number of oak species.

 Hickory firewood is one of the best woods for burning.
 Hickory is even hotter burning than oak, maple and other popular hardwoods.
 Hickory is a dense hardwood that can be tough to split, but holds little moisture and burns very well.
 Hickory is also very popular for cooking.